|Degree||Ph.D. (International Relations), London School of Economics and Political Science|

 • Explaining Cosmetic Compliance with International Regulatory Regimes: The Implementation of the Basle Accord in Japan, 1998-2003, New Political Economy 11(2): 271-289, June 2006.

-• Finance and Monetary Issues, in Jürgen Rüland and Astrid Carrapatoso, eds., Edward Elgar Handbook on Regionalism and Global Governance (Edward Elgar, forthcoming).
-(With Saori N. Katada)
+• Exit for Voice: Redrawing the Global Financial Map, in Jürgen Rüland and Astrid Carrapatoso, eds., Handbook on Global Governance and Regionalism (Edward Elgar Publishing, 2022), pp. 350-364. (with Saori N. Katada)

 • International Financial Standards and Emerging Economies since the Global Financial Crisis, in C. Randall Henning and Andrew Walter, eds., Global Financial Governance Confronts the Rising Powers (Waterloo: Center for International Governance Innovation, 2016), pp. 61-85.